California Overtime Law & Overtime Calculator (2024)

-The US is one of the most progressive and culturally diverse countries in the world.
-Its tremendous size is distributed across 50 individual states that are all governed by both state and federal laws.
+The US is one of the world's most progressive and culturally diverse countries.
+Its tremendous size is distributed across 50 states governed by state and federal laws.

 Therefore, each state has characteristic laws depending on its:

-California, the most populous US state, incorporates many state laws that often trump federal law in many areas, including overtime law.
+California, the most populous US state, incorporates many state laws that often trump federal law in multiple areas, including overtime law.

-In the following article, we’ll go in detail regarding:
+In the following article, we will go into detail on:

 General overtime rules in California

-So, for instance, if you work 9 hours on Tuesday, you are entitled to get paid for 1 hour of overtime work.
+So, for instance, if an employee works 9 hours on Tuesday, they are entitled to get paid for 1 hour of overtime work.

-Or, for instance, if you worked 42 hours in total in the preceding week, you are entitled to get paid for 2 hours of overtime work.
+Moreover, if an employee worked for 42 hours in total in the preceding week, they are entitled to get paid for 2 hours of overtime work.

 How do regular rates and overtime rates correlate in California?

 The overtime rates in California are based on regular rates.
-Regular rates are affirmed at the beginning of contractual obligations and they can be either hourly or fixed — salaries.
+Regular rates are affirmed at the beginning of contractual obligations and can be hourly salaries or fixed salaries.

 For hourly employees, regular rates are the rates they get paid per hour during a 40-hour workweek.
 If they get paid two different rates, overtime is calculated according to the average of the two rates.

-For example, if the standard hourly rate during the day is $20 and the shift lasts until the evening when you’re usually compensated $25 (hourly rate during the night), the average hourly rate will be the standard for your overtime rate:
+For example, suppose the standard hourly rate during the day is $20, and the shift lasts until the evening when an employee is usually compensated $25 (hourly rate during the night).
+In that case, the average hourly rate will be the standard for their overtime rate:

 ($20 + $25) / 2 = $22.5